Brachyponera

 Invasion biology

-B. chinensis possesses pre-adapted traits for invasion success: inbreeding through sib-mating in , functional , weak internest aggression, and acceptance of non-nestmates.
+B. chinensis possesses pre-adapted traits for invasion success: inbreeding through sib-mating in native , functional , weak internest aggression, and acceptance of non-nestmates.
 These characteristics allow circumvention of genetic bottleneck costs typically associated with biological invasions.

 Control research